 Over the last few years, we've come to understand how common trauma is in the everyday lives of people – especially those struggling with addiction.
 There's also greater awareness of the profound impacts trauma has on a person’s physical, emotional, and mental well-being.
 Children experience trauma far more often than we have previously recognized.

-Symptoms such as anxiety, sleep difficulties, emotional numbness, and addiction behaviours are signs of an overwhelmed nervous system.
+Symptoms including anxiety, numbness, addiction behaviours, and sleep difficulties are signs of an overwhelmed nervous system.

 the trauma & addiction connection